Netherlands By Train

 - Connects Amsterdam with Frankfurt (Germany) and Basel (Switzerland).

-- Reservations are compulsory during summer season (June 17th till August 18th)
+- Reservations are compulsory during summer season (June 1st until September 1st)

-- During the rest of the year, reservations are optional but highly recommended.
+- During the rest of the year, reservations are highly recommended.

 Intercity Berlin (IC)